mounirtms/mounir-showcase-craft/classic/resources/Readme.md

-# classic/resources
+# jskit/resources

-This folder contains resources (such as images) needed by the classic build profile.
+This folder contains resources (such as images) needed by the application.

 This file can be removed.